 - December 1 for January award

 Winners will be notified within four weeks of the deadline for submission.
-The scholarship will be in the form of a tuition credit applied to either the Career Culinary or Career Pastry & Baking Arts Program.
+The scholarship will be in the form of a tuition, fees and charges credit applied to either the Career Culinary or Career Pastry & Baking Arts Program.
 The scholarship must be redeemed within one year of being awarded and placement in class will be on a space-available basis.
 ICE will notify the student at least 30 days before the start date of an available class.

 Please contact your Admissions Representative for additional information.